 If you know how to bargain, you can bring down the prices to more than half of what were initially quoted!
 You will typically see foreigners on a buying spree.

 Prices start from Rs.
 100/piece.
 Export surplus of European retailers are available here.Therefore, young women love to shop here.

 In addition, there is plenty of silver and imitation jewellery -made of white metal, oxidized metal, and beads in Janpath.

-Colourful necklaces, earrings, bracelets, danglers and hoops can be found here in plenty.
+Colourful necklaces, earrings, bracelets, danglers and hoops are all available here in plenty.
 This is where college girls shop for imitation jewellery.
 Prices start from Rs.
 100/piece.

 Venture further ahead towards Imperial Hotel and you will see the Tibetan market.
-Serious artefact shopping is done by foreigners here .Tibetan masks, prayer beads, gongs, prayer bowls and miscellaneous artefacts are available here.
+Serious artifact shopping is done by foreigners here .Tibetan masks, prayer beads, gongs, prayer bowls and miscellaneous artifacts are available here.